Does your child “hate” to read? Here are 6 solutions

-shutterstock_148535423Does your child hate to read?
-Are you frustrated that they refuse to pick up a book, and instead, would rather play on their phone and scroll through the internet?
+Does your child hate to read?
+Are you frustrated that they refuse to pick up a book and would rather play on their phone and scroll through social media instead?
 Are you tired of arguing about reading?
 If so, you’re not alone.
 Many parents of young readers come to us throwing the white flag around because their child refuses to read.

 What most parents do with this problem is to argue.
-They force their kid to read as part of their homework, which turns reading into a burden, and actually makes kids even more resistant to reading.
+They force their kid to read as part of their homework, which turns reading into a burden and actually makes kids even more resistant to reading.
 If you ignore this issue now, it’ll get much worse.
 But how do you encourage reading when it’s the last thing they want to do?

 We’ve got answers that work.
 Check out these six solutions to inspire reading in even the most hesitant bookworm.